 It isn’t just about providing more coverage however, with the added flexibility of a grassroots tournament enabling greater communication between the community and organisers - something which has been difficult with The Pokémon Company.

-“It’s not something we’ve explicitly talked about but competitive Pokémon players, people like me who have been playing for almost a decade, we have almost no say in anything when it comes to the tournaments themselves,” Wolfey adds.
+“It’s not something we’ve explicitly talked about but competitive Pokémon players, people like me who have been playing for almost a decade, we have almost no say in anything when it comes to the tournaments themselves.

 “We have almost no way of communicating with the company.
 Often times things we care about do get fixed and they do get better and that’s something I’ve noticed but it’s taken a couple of years.
 So I’ve never felt a part of the process so to speak… so running a tournament grassroots gives you a lot more freedom and flexibility.”

-The flexibility of the online format has also opened the gateway to first time Pokémon tournament players, who have needed additional help with format explanations, the VGC ruleset and how to connect with opponents.
+The flexibility of the online format has also opened the gateway to first time Pokémon tournament players, who need additional help with format explanations, the VGC ruleset and how to connect with opponents.

-Despite some concerns around potential connectivity issues slowing down the schedule, it’s what the tournament could mean for the Pokémon scene moving forward that’s propelling them forward.
+Despite some concerns around potential connectivity issues slowing down the schedule, it’s what the tournament could mean for the Pokémon scene moving forward that’s propelling them.